getify/Functional-Light-JS/manuscript/ch9.md

 ![Produce tree](images/fig8.png)

 There are multiple ways to traverse a binary tree to process its values.
-If it's a BST (our's is!) and we do an *in-order* traversal -- always visit the left child tree first, then the node itself, then the right child tree -- we'll visit the values in ascending (sorted) order.
+If it's a BST (ours is!) and we do an *in-order* traversal -- always visit the left child tree first, then the node itself, then the right child tree -- we'll visit the values in ascending (sorted) order.

-Since you can't just easily `console.log(..)` a binary tree like you can with an array, let's first define a convenience method, mostly to use for printing. `forEach(..)` will visit the nodes of a binary tree in the same manner as an array:
+Because you can't just easily `console.log(..)` a binary tree like you can with an array, let's first define a convenience method, mostly to use for printing. `forEach(..)` will visit the nodes of a binary tree in the same manner as an array:

 ```js
 // in-order traversal